standard-library/wire-o/README.md

 }
 ```

-The JSON response body provides a link (for instance,
-`https://s3.amazonaws.com/superglue/merged/1ed989e5-026d-41f6-917f-953b4fd35bd8.pdf`)to the merged PDF uploaded to S3, which is set to be deleted from S3 after one day.
-For non-spike purposes, this would change so that the response would look something like...
+The JSON response body provides a link to the merged PDF hosted on S3, which is set to be deleted from S3 after one day.

 ```
 {